coconup/nomadpi/README.md

 The stack can be installed on a fresh installation of Raspbian OS (recommended Lite 64bit).
 It is compatible with (at least) the Raspberry Pi 4 and Raspberry Pi 5.

+## Getting Started

+Check out [this video](https://www.youtube.com/watch?v=a_yJqSot-Hc) for step-by-step instructions on how to install the stack.

+1. Flash a copy of Raspbian OS lite 64-bit and boot your Raspberry Pi.

+2. SSH into your Raspberry Pi after it booted (this might take some minutes upon first run).
+The command below assumes you chose `pi` as your username and `raspberrypi` as your hostname, while flashing the OS.

+    ```bash
+    ssh pi@raspberrypi.local
+    ```

+3. Run the install script:

+    ```bash
+    wget -q -O - "https://raw.githubusercontent.com/coconup/nomadpi/master/install.sh" | dos2unix | bash
+    ```

+    This script installs all necessary dependencies, Docker and Docker Compose.
+It will reboot the Pi after it runs.

+4. After rebooting, SSH into your Raspberry Pi again and start the stack:

+    ```bash
+    cd ~/nomadpi
+    ./start.sh
+    ```

+## Services and resources

+#### Core services

+  - **nomadPi React**: React-based frontend ([GitHub project](https://github.com/coconup/nomadpi-react)).
+Access it at http://raspberrypi.local:3000.

+  - **Portainer CE**: Web-based Docker management interface.
+Access it at http://raspberrypi.local:9000.

+  - **Frigate**: AI-powered surveillance service for CCTV that employs real-time object detection and alerts for enhanced security monitoring.
+Access it at http://raspberrypi.local:5000.

+  - **nomadPi Core API**: Node-RED-based core API for controlling the nomadPi hardware ([GitHub project](https://github.com/coconup/nomadpi-core-api)).
+Access it at http://raspberrypi.local:1880.

+  - **nomadPi Automation API**: Node-RED-based automation API ([GitHub project](https://github.com/coconup/nomadpi-automation-api)).
+Access it at http://raspberrypi.local:1881.

+  - **nomadPi App API**: Node.js API serving the React application ([GitHub project](https://github.com/coconup/nomadpi-app-api)).
+Access it at http://raspberrypi.local:3001.

+#### Additional Services

+  - **GPSD**: GPS daemon container.

+  - **Mosquitto**: MQTT broker for communication between services.

+  - **MariaDB**: MariaDB database for storing configuration data.

+  - **Zigbee2mqtt**: Zigbee to MQTT bridge.

+  - **Cloudflared tunnel**: Container for running Cloudflare Tunnel.

+  - **Nextcloud client**: Client for backing up your data onto a remote Nextcloud installation.

 ## Supported hardware

 Here is a list of currently supported devices and affiliate links for where to purchase them.
 Pull requests for additional devices support are highly valued.